atomicwhale/obol-guides/charon_local-native.md

 ### Port forwarding
 Port forwarding is required if the machine is behind NAT.
 Charon use port 3610/tcp by defaut.
 This needs to be forwarded to your node.
 Please search for guide on how to do it for your specific router/gateway.
 You can use tools such as [yougetsignal](https://www.yougetsignal.com/tools/open-ports/) to check wheter the port are open corrently.

+##
+*If you run into issue or have any suggestion feel free to open a PR or contact me (atomicwhale|at0micwhale) on Obol discord.*